 I am a Computer Science graduate student in the Interaction Lab at the University of Southern California, working on infusing empathy into human-robot interactions.
-In my spare time I redesign websites for small businesses.
+I also redesign websites for small businesses.
 I'm passionate about creating great user experiences and examining the relationship between users and technology.
-I rely on my Bachelors in engineering and current work as a computer science student just as much as I rely on my passion for art and project management.
+I rely on my background in engineering and current work in computer science just as much as I rely on my passion for art and project management.
 I am looking for internships and am also open to full-time positions in UX Design or Research as well as Product Design.

 I am researching how we can incorporate empathy into human-robot interactions by learning about the developmental psychology of my end users, children with Autism Spectrum Disorder, and leading a team of undergraduate students to design a socially assistive robotic empathy tutoring system supported by robust computational models.
 I am supported by a National Science Foundation Graduate Research Fellowship (NSF GRFP).

 I created image processing algorithms to be run on FPGAs onboard drones while learning about the consulting process.
 I gave lightning talks and full presentations on my work to project stakeholders and executives at the company before traveling to Washington D.C. to present my work alongside four other interns to executives from company locations across the nation.